 The device is designed for indoor use, but should be rugged enough to operate in hot, humid climates as well as cold, dry climates.
 To ensure proper operation in humid conditions the product must be moisture resistant.
-Furthermore, minor perturbations (e.g. small vibrations, falls from distances of less than 2 feet) should not alter the functionality of the device.
+Furthermore, minor perturbations (e.g. small vibrations, falls from distances of less than 2 feet) should not damage the device by impairing its ability to operate effectively or negate its moisture resistance.
+Environmental specifications can be found in Table 3.